 f.
-VRU protection: VC enables communications equipment in the possession of pedestrians, cyclists, and motorcyclists can alert drivers and vehicles system about their presence.
-In additional, vehicles equipped with VRU detection systems can share the information that they identify with surrounding vehicles and road transport infrastructure components.
+VRU protection: VehicularVC enables communications enables equipment in the possession of pedestrians, cyclists, and motorcyclists can alert drivers and vehicles system about their presence.
+In additional, vehicles equipped with VRU detection systems tocan share the information that they identify with surrounding vehicles and road transport infrastructure components.
 This information can then be used to implement VRU protection strategies.
+Additionally, communications equipment in the possession of pedestrians, cyclists, and motorcyclists can alert drivers and vehicles system about their presence.

-This information - if reliable, relevant, reasonably accurate, and real-time - can be used as an additional input for AEBS and other safety systems.
+Similar to the collision warning and avoidance use case, this This information - if reliable, relevant, reasonably accurate, and real-time - can be used as an additional input for AEBS and other safety systems.
 Safety is further improved when road transport infrastructure components detect VRUs and send the information to surrounding traffic participants in real time and with high accuracy.
 See the Collision warning and avoidance use case above.

 g.
-Natural disaster and crisis management: VC can enable vehicles and their occupants to receive alerts about various disasters or crisis, including tsunamis, typhoons, and wildfires as well as unrest, strikes, shootings, and terrorist attacks VC can support evacuations, including by ADS-equipped vehicles that do not have a fallback user.
+Catastrophe alerts: Vehicular communications Natural disaster and crisis management: VC can deliverenable vehicles and their occupants to receive alerts about various catastrophes disasters or crisis, including tsunamis, typhoons, and wildfires.
+This information as well as unrest, strikes, shootings, and terrorist attacks VC can be crucial in supporting support evacuations, including by ADS-equipped vehicles that do not have a fallback user.

-In situations where the primary communications infrastructure is disrupted, future vehicle-tovehicle communications will be able to relay information across the road network using a multihop approach.
+In situations where the primary communications infrastructure is disrupted, future vehicle-to-vehicle communications will be able to relay information across the road network using a multi-hop approach.
 This will allow for comprehensive warnings to reach vehicle occupants even in areas where there are communications infrastructure outages.
 Similarly, vehicles in areas where there are communications infrastructure outages can use such a multi-hop approach to deliver critical information to road transport operators.

 h.
-In-vehicle alerts: VC can enable vehicles to receive alerts from their surroundings of special situations ahead on the road.
-Such situations include road closures and rerouting, materials spills, and crashes.
+In-vehicle alerts: Vehicular communications VC can enable road transport infrastructure components and other vehicles to sendreceive alerts to vehicles, informing drivers and ADS-equipped vehicles from their surroundings of special situations ahead on the road.
+Such situations include road closures and rerouting, materials spills, and accidents crashes.
 Also, see the Safety information for vehicle operations use case above.